 Olivia Williams: starring in a National Theatre’s production of Harley Granville-Barker's Waste, actor.

-of all the judges together load properly, so here is the chair: author and
+I searched for a long time and none of the photos of all the judges together load properly, so here is the chair: author and historian Amanda Foreman. |

 So, an author, a critic and lecturer, another author and previous Man Booker nominee, poet and an actor.
 Good well rounded bunch; but I wonder what they're looking for - it always seems to be something different to us!